ybxiang05/chinatown_stories_11ty/content/interviews/sue-pastorcic.md

 **S:** We aren’t police but we do pretty good work.
 There’s two shifts, one in the morning and one in the afternoon.
 We check in on storefronts, do garbage pick up, needle pick up, and just try to save lives.
 We carry Narcan and try to be well equipped to do our part to keep people safe.
 Even though we specifically look out for the storefronts in Chinatown, we try to look out for everyone.
 A couple of weeks ago my coworker and I had to deal with a pretty bad scene outside of the office here.
 There was a girl and we had to call the paramedics to save her, we had to explain that the poor girl had lice from head to toe.
 And they said that they would come when they could, a couple hours.
 We couldn’t wait a couple hours.
 This girl was going to die.
 So I had to run to the medical centre and grab the nurses to get her a crash cart.
 Finally a doctor got on the phone with the paramedics and told them that they need to come now.
 As soon as they came they were shocked with the situation and weren’t very sympathetic.
 I knew that the girl had experienced sexual violence and they basically didn’t treat her as a person.
 I had to take a few days off work after to think about these things.

-## I’ve come a long way in three years, and Eastside Works is and will always be my home.
+<blockquote>I’ve come a long way in three years, and Eastside Works is and will always be my home.</blockquote>

 **CT:** That’s so good to hear.
 I think your journey in itself is a story of resilience and it goes to show that there are many people here who come from difficult situations but given the chance and opportunities, you can turn your life around.